RESEARCH INTERESTS

 RECENT PRESENTATIONS

 “The Führer’s Rhetorical Finishing School.”
-International Society for the History of Rhetoric.
-University of Copenhagen, Copenhagen, Denmark.
-Jul.
+Int’l Society for the History of Rhetoric, Jul.
 2025

-“Weimar’s Rhetorical Revival and Its Lessons for the Digital Age.”
-Rhetoric in Society #9 Conference, Rhetoric Society of Europe.
-Zagreb, Croatia.
-Jun.
+“Weimar’s Rhetorical Revival & Its Lessons for the Digital Age.”
+Rhetoric Society of Europe, Jun.
 2025